michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0043.md

 - v: maintain or assert
 - v: come to terms with
 ### Family
-contend: contended, contender, contending, contends, contention+;contender: contenders;contention: contentions, contentious;contentious: contentiously, contentiousness, noncontentious
+- contend: contended, contender, contending, contends, contention+
+- contender: contenders
+- contention: contentions, contentious
+- contentious: contentiously, contentiousness, noncontentious
 ### Examples
 - Opponents also contend that special elections are expensive and generate extremely low turnouts.
 - While there is wide support for the concept of buffers, county officials contend there is confusion and questions about the law.